Penn State Hoops Cruises Past Mississippi State 75-60 To Advance To NIT Championship Game | Onward State

 Penn State (25-13, 11-10 Big Ten) cruised past No. 4 seed Mississippi State (25-12, 9-9 SEC) 75-60 at Madison Square Garden to advance to the NIT Championship this Thursday.
 Tony Carr and Shep Garner combined for 39 points in the blowout victory.

 Kim Garner had a feeling that her son Shep was going to play well tonight.
 Well, her prediction came true.
-Kim was able to watch Shep make history on this night.
 The senior, Garner, not only scored 18 points and led Penn State to the 75-60 victory against Mississippi State, but also broke the all-time record for career three-pointers made in Penn State history.

 How It Happened